The membership problem for constant-sized quantum correlations is undecidable: Introduction

 \cite{slofstra2017, coladan2018, re, dykema2019, coladan2020}.
 The last inequality $C_{qa} \subsetneq C_{qc}$ is a very exciting consequence of the recent proof \cite{re} that $\MIP^* = \RE$ by Ji, Natarajan, Vidick, Wright, and Yuen, and following \cite{fritz2012,JNPPSW11}, this inequality gives a negative resolution to the Connes embedding problem.

 As the convex hull of a finite set, $C_c$ is a polytope in $\R^{N}$, where $N = n_A n_B m_A m_B$.
 The sets $C_t$, $t \in \{q,qs,qa,qc\}$, are also convex subsets of $\R^N$ (in addition, $C_{qa}$ and $C_{qc}$ are closed), but it follows from a result of Tsirelson \cite{Tsirelson85} that these sets are not polytopes.
 Following up on this point in \cite[Problem 2.10]{Tsirelson93}, Tsirelson asks whether the sets of quantum correlations might still have nice geometric descriptions, specifically by analytic or even polynomial inequalities.
-This question is significant for two reasons: practical, in that the quantum correlation set captures what is possible with quantum entanglement, and thus a description of this set tells us what is theoretically achievable in experiments and quantum technologies; and conceptual, in that a nice description of the set of quantum correlations could improve our conceptual understanding of quantum entanglement, similarly to how the description of $C_c$ as the convex hull of deterministic correlations is central to our understanding of classical correlations.
+This question is significant for two reasons: practical, in that the quantum correlation set captures what is possible with quantum entanglement, and thus a description of this set tells us what is theoretically achievable in experiments and quantum technologies; and conceptual, in that a nice description of the set of quantum correlations could improve our conceptual understanding of quantum entanglement, similarly to how the description of $C_c$ as a polytope is tied to our understanding of classical correlations as mixtures of deterministic correlations.

 Due to the significance of this question, describing the set of quantum correlations has been a central question in the field.
 On the geometric side, Tsirelson's original results show that when $m_A = m_B=2$, a certain linear slice of the quantum correlation set is the elliptope, a convex set described by quadratic inequalities (\cite{Tsirelson85}, see also \cite{Landau88,WernerWolf2001,Masanes2003,Pitowsky2008} for subsequent work on the special case that $n_A = n_B = 2$, and \cite{TVC2019} for a description as the elliptope).
 The convex geometry of $C_q(2,2,2,2)$ is studied in detail in \cite{GKWVWCLS2018}.
 The case of $C_q(2,2,2,2)$ benefits from a dimension reduction argument: by Jordan's lemma, any correlation in $C_q(2,2,2,2)$ can be expressed as a convex combination of correlations from two-qubit systems.
 In general, we might ask whether there is a bound on the dimension of Hilbert spaces needed to realize correlations in $C_q(n_A,n_B,m_A,m_B)$.
 There are several different proofs that, as the number of questions and outcomes increases, there are correlations which require Hilbert spaces of arbitrarily high dimension \cite{Tsirelson93,brunner2008testing,slofstra2011}.
 If we fix $n_A, n_B,m_A,m_B$ such that $C_q(n_A,n_B,m_A,m_B)$ is not closed (which again, happens if $n_A, n_B, m_A,m_B$ are large enough), then $C_{q}(n_A,n_B,m_A,m_B)$ contains correlations which require Hilbert spaces of arbitrarily large dimension.
 The first author gives an explicit family of correlations $\set{P_d \mid d \geq 1}$ with $n_A,n_B,m_A,m_B$ fixed requiring maximally entangled states of dimension $d$ in \cite{fu2019}.
 Thus the methods used to study $C_q(2,2,2,2)$ do not work for more measurements or outcomes.
 Using a different dimension reduction argument, Russell describes another linear slice of $C_q$, the synchronous correlations, in $C_q(3,3,2,2)$, but again this description does not extend to other numbers of measurements and outcomes \cite{Russ2020}.